TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Social Media

 Some people advocate for Facebook abstinence.
 I’m staunchly against that.
 Use Facebook.
 Unless you’re a robot, sometimes you’re going to be homesick.
-And unlike texting, it’s free, so it’s a good medium for making plans with your newly acquired international friends.
+And unlike texting, it’s free, so it’s a suitable medium for making plans with your newly acquired international friends.

 Cultural Differences

 (Advice for Americans of color: nothing changes when studying abroad in any predominantly white country.
-After you tell people that you’re from the U.S., they’ll still want to know your “country of origin.”
+After you tell people you’re from the U.S., they’ll still want to know your “country of origin.”
 As a Chinese-American, I’m speaking from experience.)

 Educational Differences

 I admit that spending two years at a small, private liberal arts college spoiled me.
 I was used to a beautiful campus, comfortable chairs, and top-notch technology.
 But Campus Carlone of the Université Nice Sophia-Antipolis didn’t offer such relative luxuries.
-The Faculté des Lettres, Arts et Sciences Humaines is composed of a main building, an extension building, a library, a dorm, and a university restaurant.
+The Faculté des Lettres, Arts et Sciences Humaines comprises a main building, an extension building, a library, a dorm, and a university restaurant.
 The chairs are all wooden.
 Classrooms don’t have A/C, heat, computers, or Promethean boards.
 All essays and exams are written by hand.

-Little Prince graffiti at university
+Little Prince graffiti at university in Nice.

 The Little Prince graffiti along an outside staircase of the university.